Flix0911/data_algo/sqlcheck/readme.md

         - SELECT winner, yr, subject FROM nobel WHERE winner LIKE 'Sir %' ORDER by yr DESC, winner

     - 14 - The expression subject IN ('chemistry', 'physics') can be used as a value - it will be 0 or 1.
 Show the 1984 winners and subject ordered by subject and winner name; but list chesmitry and physics last
+        - SELECT winner, subject FROM nobel WHERE yr=1984 ORDER BY subject IN ('physics','chemistry'),subject,winner
+- Complete

+---